KhanZiaul/Summer-foreign-language-camp/README.md

  * Responsive Design

- * Three differents panel admin , instractor and normal user
+ * Three different panel admin , instructor and normal user

  * Admin can manage users and classes

- * Instractor can add class and also can see his/her added classes
+ * Instructor can add class and also can see his/her added classes

- * User can select class
+ * User can select classes

- * Enrollment will be completed after payment
+ * Enrollment will be completed after done payment

 <h1> Resources & Credits </h1>